neyfrota/omyc/README.md

 > ### I express infinite gratitude to all above projects.
 > ### "I am what I am because of who we all are." :)

-# Disclaimer

-* Remember this is a personal project.
-I am just a man with a problem that decide to share the solution.
-* "Never Trust, Always Verify".
-Check the code before use.
-* Branch if need your own modifications.
-Check [dev docs](docs/dev.md)

-# Run yourself
+# Test yourself

 Need NO git pull or build.
-Can use official docker image.
+You can use official docker image.

 * Make sure you have all exposed ports free (22, 80, 443, 55555)
 * Define host folder to store data